filipeqm94/pixart/README.md

 1. Fullfill the listed requirements.
 1. Make a pull request on this repo to turn your work in.

-Unless otherwise stated, homework assignments are due by 9 am ET the following class day.
+Unless otherwise stated, homework assignments are due by 10am ET the following class day.

 ### Preview the next lecture